Rut (mammalian reproduction): Elk (Wapiti)

-Yelping also known as "grunting" is usually only made by herd bulls when they are excited.
-They are made more often while interacting with cows than with other bulls.
+Yelping or "grunting" is made by excited herd bulls when they are excited, often while interacting with cows.
 "Yelping commonly was accompanied by contractions of the penile region with simultaneous emission of short spurts of urine."

 Phases

 The rut has six phases: the pre-rut, the first breeding phase, the first rest phase, the second breeding phase, the second rest phase, and the third breeding phase.